Home » Water Filtration » Water Filter Systems » 4 Best Sediment Filters for Well Water

 • The twist-off feature eases the filter replacement process

-• The sediment pre-filter should be replaced once every two months
+• The sediment pre-filter should be replaced once every two months, which can get quite expensive

-• 7 GPM average flow rate is not ideal for large families and households
+• The 7 GPM average flow rate is not ideal for large families and households, especially when compared to the 12 GPM of the WS1

 Although the SpringWell device is our uncontested favorite, it's always a good idea to explore a more budget-friendly option for removing sediment from your well water.

-We recommend the Aquasana Rhino whole-house unit that comes with one of the best sediment pre-filters engineered to treat well water.
+We recommend the Aquasana Rhino whole-house unit—it comes with one of the best sediment pre-filters engineered to treat well water.

 Aquasana Rhino has a dual-tank whole-house setup designed to treat chlorine.
 In addition, you can add an ultraviolet water purifier to this setup to also destroy bacteria and viruses.